soundeffects/transformations_and_gaze_prediction/docs/thesis/thesis.typ

     image("real_map_example.png", width: 150pt),
   ),
   caption: [
-    An illustrative example of a 'speckled' saliency map and its regularization.
-To the left is the speckled saliency map with 15 randomly placed fixation points, and a regularized saliency map produced by smoothing using a gaussian blur to the right.
+    An illustrative example of a "speckled" saliency map and its regularization.
+On the left is the speckled saliency map with 15 randomly placed fixation points, and a regularized saliency map produced by smoothing using a Gaussian blur is on the right.
   ],
 )